jolibrain/joliGEN/README.md

 <h1 align="center">Generative AI Image Toolset with GANs and Diffusion for Real-World Applications</h1>

-**JoliGEN** provides is an integrated framework for training custom generative AI image-to-image models
+**JoliGEN** is an integrated framework for training custom generative AI image-to-image models

 Main Features: